enviodev/docs/docs/configuration-file.md

 - Contract name field (`Greeter` in the example above) should contain a single word, as it is used to create a namespace for functions in the indexer.
 - Address field should contain the address of the proxy contract, which emits the events on the specified blockchain.
 - Should the human readable ABI format not be used, then the ABI which is referenced in config file needs to be copied from the implementation contract into the specified abi directory.
-- If an event update an entity in one way only, then `label` in configuration file is not required.